Special Education

 TEACHING OF THE EXPANDED CORE CURRICULUM (RESOURCE WITHDRAWAL OR INTEGRATED SETTING)

-- Compensatory or Functional Academic Skills and Communication Modes
+- Compensatory Access or Functional Academic skills, including communication modes

 PRE-SCHOOL TRANSITION PLANNING